leo0514/vpc-on-classic-network/using-acls.md

 You can set up and manage ACLs through the API, CLI, or UI.

-* See the [API Reference](https://{DomainName}/apidocs/vpc-on-classic) for the parameters, request body, and response details for each API.
+* See the [API Reference](https://{DomainName}/apidocs/vpc-on-classic){: external} for the parameters, request body, and response details for each API.

 * See this [CLI example](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-cli) to get command details, steps for installing the CLI plugin, and the prerequisite steps of using the VPC CLI.